 Hani people mainly live in the mountainous and semi-mountainous areas such as Menhai, Menglong and Mengla counties.
 The Jino you find in particular in Jino and Mengwang.
 Blang people are the aborigines of Yunnan Province and mainly live in Bulangshan and Xiding, Mengman, and Daluo.
 Hui people are concentrated in Menghai and Mengzhe.

-Additionally, there are many cultural and scientific institutes in Jinghong, including Yunnan Institute of Tropical Craps, Yunnan National Laboratory primate Center of China and the largest butterfly farms of China.
+Additionally, there are many cultural and scientific institutes in Jinghong, including the Yunnan Institute of Tropical Craps, the Yunnan National Laboratory primate Center of China and the largest butterfly farms of China.

 Every night there is a big night market in Xishuangbanna Park just on the right of the New Bridge.
 You can buy almost anything here and there are endless street food stalls.

 - Handicrafts woven out of bamboo strips: a good bamboo handicraft is always painted red inside and golden outside...

 - Dai Brocade: it is famous for its high quality; exquisite weaving, elegant pattern, bright color, durability, and strong ethnic styles.

 - Pottery: Dai people use handmade pottery to store Pu'er tea.
 It's made from river clay.